hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 ## Reference

-When an user creates a value in a credential attribute with a prefix of `hl:`, but there is no attachment, a warning SHOULD be thrown.
+When an issuer creates a value in a credential attribute with a prefix of `hl:`, but there is no attachment, a warning SHOULD be thrown.

+When a holder receives a credential with externally hosted attachments, the holder SHOULD rehost the attachments herself as to prevent the phone home issue.

+When DIDcomm V2 is implemented the attachment decorator will not contain the `sha256` tag anymore and it will be replaced by `hash` to allow for any algorithm.
+[DIDcomm messaging pull request 161](https://github.com/decentralized-identity/didcomm-messaging/pull/161)

 ## Drawbacks